 You can do good with your airline frequent flyer miles.
 Through airline programs, nonprofit charities can use donated frequent flyer miles to provide flights for people who need to travel for medical reasons, for disaster volunteer assignments, and for special veterans' programs.
 Most of the major airlines partner with charities to put those unused frequent flyer miles to work.

-The initiative connects frequent travelers with 15 nonprofit organizations that target, ill or wounded service members and veterans undergoing medical treatment or reuniting with their families, volunteers building affordable housing across the globe, children with life-threatening medical conditions who seek care at the best hospitals in the nation or visiting their dream destination and volunteers assisting with disaster relief and recovery during national emergencies.
-Charities supported by the airline include the American Cancer Society, Hero Miles (to help wounded veterans), Habitat for Humanity and Make A Wish.
+Under the carrier's SkyMiles program is Skywish Miles.
+The initiative connects frequent travelers with 15 nonprofit organizations that serve ill or wounded service members and veterans undergoing medical treatment; volunteers building affordable housing across the globe; children with life-threatening medical conditions needing specialty hospital care; and volunteers assisting with disaster relief and recovery.
+Charities supported by the airline's program include the American Cancer Society, Hero Miles (to help wounded veterans), Habitat for Humanity, and the Make A Wish Foundation.

-JetBlue - The New York-based carrier has a new program that allows travelers to donate their True Blue miles to 17 nonprofit groups, including: KaBoom, which has collaborated with partners to build, open or improve nearly 16,000 playgrounds; FDNY Foundation, which provides funds for the New York City Fire Department Fire and Life Safety Education programs; and Carbonfund.org, which helps any individual, business or organization to reduce and offset climate impact and hasten the transition to a clean energy future.
+The New York-based carrier has a program that allows travelers to donate their True Blue miles to 17 nonprofit groups, including: KaBoom, which has collaborated with partners to build, open or improve nearly 16,000 playgrounds; FDNY Foundation, which provides funds for the New York City Fire Department Fire and Life Safety Education programs; and Carbonfund.org, which helps any individual, business or organization to reduce and offset climate impact and hasten the transition to a clean energy future.